spaced-out-thoughts-dev-foundation/spaced-out-thoughts-dev-foundation.github.io/docs/digicus.markdown

 We believe Digicus will revolutionize the way budding smart contract newcomers onboard into this powerful and wonderful ecosystem.
 As time goes on, we will work with developers to solicit feedback and conduct surveys in order to ensure we have the greatest possible positive impact on this community.
 These survey results will be posted on [our website](https://spaced-out-thoughts-dev-foundation.github.io/).

-Until then, please feel free to follow [our coding journey here](https://github.com/spaced-out-thoughts-dev-foundation) and experiment with [the IDE here](https://digicus.dev/).
+Until then, please feel free to follow [our coding journey here](https://github.com/spaced-out-thoughts-dev-foundation) and experiment with [the IDE here](https://ide.digicus.dev/).

 #### <strong><u>Latest Status</u></strong>

-At time of writing (_June 2024_), we are deep into development of our first compiler plugin: Stellar's Rust Soroban SDK; we at Spaced Out Thoughts are huge fans and supporters of Stellar and thus seek to leverage our past experience with SDF to work within the ecosystem we know best.
+At time of writing (_July 2024_) we have accomplished our SCF #26 Activation Award deliverables ([demo'd here](https://www.youtube.com/watch?v=NhFTr5Cj4lU)) and just submitted for the SCF #29 Community Award; we at Spaced Out Thoughts are huge fans and supporters of Stellar and thus seek to leverage our past experience with SDF to work within the ecosystem we know best.

 ***